mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 ### Groups mapping

-> Available in Grafana Enterprise v8.1 and later versions.
+> Available in Mosaicoo Enterprise v8.1 and later versions.

-With Team Sync you can map your Generic OAuth groups to teams in Grafana so that the users are automatically added to the correct teams.
+With Team Sync you can map your Generic OAuth groups to teams in Mosaicoo so that the users are automatically added to the correct teams.

 Generic OAuth groups can be referenced by group ID, like `8bab1c86-8fba-33e5-2089-1d1c80ec267d` or `myteam`.